Search below for the shop details or view the full list of retailers

 Our ATM machines are located in the Nando’s/Subway development – alternative machines are also located in Morrison’s and Wilko’s for your convenience.

-Baby feeding facilities are available at Asda Living, Costa Coffee, Mothercare and Marks & Spencer.
+Baby feeding facilities are available at Asda Living, Costa Coffee and Mothercare.

 Parking at Parkgate Shopping is FREE and we have 2,000 spaces available, including spaces designated to Blue Badge holders and parents with young children.
 Customers are able to park between 8.00am - 11.00pm each day.
-The M&S and Morrisons car parks are open from 8.00am and all others are open from 8.45am - 11.00pm.
+The Morrisons car park is open from 8.00am and all others are open from 8.45am - 11.00pm.

 The car park is operated by TPS UK.
 If you would like to get in touch with regards to any queries about the car park, please phone 0845 2573540.
 For further information, you can also visit the TPS website.